-A study of Literacy may establish a basis for further education and employment in the fields of trade, industry, business and community services.
-Students will learn the practical context related to general employment and successful participation in society, drawing on the literacy used by various professional and industry groups.
+A course of study in Literacy may establish a basis for further education and employment in the fields of trade, industry, business and community services.
+Students will learn within a practical context related to general employment and successful participation in society, drawing on the literacy used by various professional and industry groups.